-Men Anpil Chay Pa Lou: Planting the Seed for a More Sustainable Tomorrow- Port-au-Prince, Haiti, $1,250 - Participants will work and learn from community members that have adopted sustainable agriculture in Haiti.
-Students will also meet with peasant organizations and get exposed to cooperatives, micro-finance, and public health issues.
+- Men Anpil Chay Pa Lou: Planting the Seed for a More Sustainable Tomorrow- Port-au-Prince, Haiti, $1,500 - Participants will work and learn from community members that have adopted sustainable agriculture in Haiti.
+Students will also meet with workers in the sweatshop industry to learn about the impact of the garment industry and their resistance.

 Mass Incarceration and Restorative Justice - CA Prisons (Several Locations), $425 - This trip will visit different detention facilities, including juvenile hall, women’s prison, and men’s prisons.
 Students will also meet with organizations fighting to end the prison industrial complex and implementing restorative justice.

-OUT in The Big Apple; LGBTQ Rights and Public Health in New York - New York, New York, $800-Students will connect with organizations that are advocating for LGBTQ rights and health.
+OUT in The Big Apple; LGBTQ Rights and Public Health in New York- New York, $825-Students will connect with organizations that are advocating for LGBTQ rights and health.

-Education Through Dance and Art in Cuba - Cuba, $1,600 - Students will explore education, dance, and art of Cuba by visiting elementary and secondary schools.
+Education Arts, Music & Politics - Cuba, $1,750 - Students will explore education, dance, and art of Cuba by visiting elementary and secondary schools.
 Students will also learn about politics and culture in La Havana.